 5G Network Slicing

-What is Network Slicing in 5G?
+What is network slicing in 5G?

-While services like smart parking meters value high reliability and security but are more forgiving with respect to latency, other 5G network slicing use cases such as driverless cars may need ultra-low latency (URLLC) and high data speeds.
-Network slicing in 5G supports these diverse services and facilitates the efficient reassignment of resources from one virtual network slice to another, making the one-size-fits-all approach to service delivery obsolete.
+While services like smart-parking meters require high reliability and security, other 5G use cases (like driver-less cars) need ultra-low latency (URLLC) and high data speeds.
+Network slicing in 5G supports these diverse services and reassigns resources as needed from one virtual network slice to another, making the one-size-fits-all approach to service delivery obsolete.

 3GPP Network Slicing